 Best Cloud-Native with Growth Potential: Curve Dental

-Pricing: Not published — estimated $350-$500/mo (Hero) Why for startups: Modern cloud platform with a path to growth
+Pricing: Not published — see our Curve Dental review for details Why for startups: Modern cloud platform with a path to growth

-For a new practice that wants to present a professional, tech-forward image from day one — and values having support available at any hour during the chaos of a startup — Curve is a strong choice.
+For a new practice that wants to present a professional, tech-forward image from day one — and values having support available at any hour during the demanding early phase of opening a practice — Curve is a strong choice.
 The Hero tier keeps costs manageable; SuperHero adds imaging when you're ready.

-What you give up: Pricing opacity means you can't budget until after a demo.
-Sweet spot is solo to small group — if your growth plan involves 10+ locations, you may outgrow it.
+What you give up: Pricing requires a consultation, so you can't budget until after a conversation.
+Sweet spot is solo to small group — if your growth plan involves 10+ locations, you'll want to evaluate whether it scales with you.

 Startup advantage: Modern experience from day one.
-24/7 support during the steep learning curve of opening a practice.
+24/7 support during the demanding early phase of opening a practice.
 Read our full Curve Dental review →

 Best for the Dentist Who Knows Dentrix: Dentrix Ascend

-Pricing: Not published — estimated $400-$500+/mo Why for startups: Familiar interface with cloud convenience
+Pricing: Not published — see our Dentrix Ascend review for details Why for startups: Familiar interface with cloud convenience

 If you trained on Dentrix in dental school or used it as an associate, there's a real productivity advantage to choosing what you already know.
 Dentrix Ascend gives you cloud deployment (no servers to buy), built-in patient engagement, and access to Detect AI for clinical diagnostics.

-The Henry Schein ecosystem means you can bundle software, supplies, equipment, and financing through one company — which simplifies vendor management during the overwhelming startup phase.
+The Henry Schein ecosystem means you can bundle software, supplies, equipment, and financing through one company — which simplifies vendor management during the busy startup phase.

-What you give up: Higher cost.
-Add-on pricing model means the best features (Detect AI at $499/mo) cost extra.
+What you give up: Higher price point.
+The modular pricing approach means the most advanced features are separate investments.
 Pricing not published.
-You're locking into the Henry Schein ecosystem early.
+You're investing deeply in the Henry Schein ecosystem from the start.

 Startup advantage: Minimal learning curve if you already know Dentrix.
 One-vendor relationship with Henry Schein for everything.
 Read our full Dentrix Ascend review →